 “Please wake up,” he said, “Sun!
 Sunrise!”

-We unzipped our sleeping bags and crawled out of the tent, to be greeted by the sun just barely peeking over the horizon, spilling rose colored light on the desert.
-He woke us up at the exactly right time, not a minute earlier or later than needed.
+We unzipped our sleeping bags and crawled out of the tent, to be greeted by the sun just barely peeking over the horizon, spilling rose-colored light on the desert.
+He woke us up at the exact right time, not a minute earlier or later than needed.
 Victor and I walked away from the camp, towards the sunrise, as if trying to get closer to the rising sun.
 The morning air was chilly and fresh, the desert glowed and glimmered in the first sun rays moving among the dunes.
 We watched the sunrise for as long as we could, doing little dances in place to keep warm, but soon the warm breakfast fire behind us and the smell of coffee beckoned us back.
-We had continental breakfast of cheese and pitas, warmed on the fire, bananas, and Nescafe coffee so popular in Egypt.
+We had a continental breakfast of cheese and pitas, warmed on the fire, bananas, and Nescafe coffee so popular in Egypt.

 As we ate, Mustafa was quickly packing up the campsite around us.
 I turned to Victor.

-“I will never be able to camp without Mustafa again.”
-I said.
+“I will never be able to camp without Mustafa again,” I said.
 “I mean who is supposed to set up the tent and build a fire and cook food and walk me to the bathroom?”

-With the camping site packed up and breakfast finished, we got into the Jeep and took off to explore White Desert.
+With the camping site packed up and breakfast finished, we got into the Jeep and took off to explore the White Desert.
 We saw sandstone statues that looked like a chicken hiding by a mushroom, endless dunes, and gorgeous vistas.
 After many stops and hundreds of pictures, as we were heading out of the desert, Lelik asked us if we liked our tour.
 We enthusiastically nodded and said that we now wish that we had booked a longer tour.

 “A few years ago,” said Lelik, “We had an Englishman who wanted to spend three weeks in the desert.
 His wife left him, and he was inconsolable.
 He wanted to go into the desert and stay there.
 He hired my tour company, but no guide wanted to spend three weeks in the desert!
 We have families, children, we need to shower once in a while!
 We didn’t think he would last all three weeks.
 We rotated guides, each guide spent three days with him and then would go home.
 He did spend three weeks in the desert.
 He saw everything there was to see!
-After a while he just sat on a rug and meditated.
+After a while, he just sat on a rug and meditated.
 When we finally brought him back… he didn’t smell too great…”

 “That’s crazy!
 I was thinking more of a three-day tour, not three weeks!”
 I said, but my mind already wondering what it would be like to spend weeks in this beautiful desert.

-By the time we got back to Bahariya, I was regretting signing up for such short White Desert tour.
-I was also sure that I had just spoiled all future camping trips for myself – where else would I see such splendor and have Mustafa to take care of my every need?
+By the time we got back to Bahariya, I was regretting signing up for such a short White Desert tour.
+I was also sure that I had just spoiled all future camping trips for myself – where else would I see such splendor and have Mustafa take care of my every need?

 On top of it all, I suddenly realized that we brought enough cash for tips for the driver and guide, but not for Mustafa.
-I frantically searched through my wallet and randomly found a 20 Euro note that I brought along to spend in our stop-over in Amsterdam.
+I frantically searched through my wallet and randomly found a 20 Euro note that I brought along to spend during our stop-over in Amsterdam.
 I handed the bill to Mustafa, apologizing for not having Egyptian pounds or dollars.
 His giant smile quickly put me at ease.
 He thanked us over and over while climbing into the back of the Jeep and as the car pulled away, he hung his entire body out of the back window, waving to us until we could no longer see him on the dusty road.
 I don’t know where else I can get this much camping pampering for 20 Euros, but I am willing to hear new offers.

 We rode back to Cairo, exhausted and already nostalgic for the desert disappearing behind us.
-The sun was low on the horizon, its rays illuminating the sands with golden glow.
+The sun was low on the horizon, its rays illuminating the sands with a golden glow.
 I wanted the car to turn around and go back and now, years later, I still get that tickle in the back of my mind – the endless starry sky, surreal white statues, glowing black stones, and rising dunes.
 I am even willing to put up my own tent this time.